 Recurve bows come in many different forms.
 Some are beautifully crafted one-piece bows, such as those made by Border Archery in Scotland.
 But most are described as ‘take down’ bows, which means they can be taken down or apart for ease of storage and transport.
 They consist of three main pieces; the handle, known as the riser and the top and bottom limbs.
 There are wooden versions of a three piece recurve bow and these are relatively inexpensive, hence they are used by most clubs to train new archers.

-The bow above is a modern competition recurve with CNC machined riser and carbon-fiber laminated limbs.
-There are also carbon-fiber risers available and a host of accessories such as sights and stabilisers to help the modern recurve archer achieve better scores.
+The bow above is a modern competition recurve with CNC machined riser and carbon-fibre laminated limbs.
+There are also carbon-fibre risers available and a host of accessories such as sights and stabilisers to help the modern recurve archer achieve better scores.
 Also the limbs can be changed as an archer progresses or wants to upgrade without having to buy a completely new bow.
-Arrows are either aluminum, aluminum/carbon-fiber composite or complete carbon-fiber, all with steel points and plastic fetchings.
+Arrows are either aluminium, aluminium/carbon-fibre composite or complete carbon-fibre, all with steel points and plastic fetchings.

 Compound bows are the most recent innovation in archery, developed in the late 60’s in the US they are now the most widely used bow in the United States.
 Unlike all other types of bow, compound bows use a combination of pulleys and cams to increase the power of the bow.
 The more power, the more accuracy and compounds have lots of power.